RWTH-EBC/AgentLib-FlexQuant/README.md

   <figcaption>Split of the prediction horizon of the Shadow MPCs</figcaption>
 </figure>

-The time t<sub>MC</sub> is the market clearing time, during which a flexibility offer is active and the market can decide whether to take it. t<sub>Prep</sub> is the preparation time, where the system can prepare itself for the upcoming flexibility event in advance.
-In t<sub>FE</sub> the flexibility event takes place.
+The time t<sub>MC</sub> is the market clearing time, during which a flexibility offer in t<sub>FE</sub> is active and the market can decide whether to take it. t<sub>Prep</sub> is the preparation time, where the system can prepare itself for the upcoming flexibility event in advance to maximize the flexibility in t<sub>FE</sub>, where the flexibility event takes place.

 <ins>Indicator Agent</ins> \
 The Indicator Agent utilizes the power consumption predictions of the three MPCs to calculate indicators for quantifying available flexibility offers.
-It could be the total energy, the peak power, the average power or the cost etc.
+Here, the key performance indicator could be the total energy, the peak power, the average power or the cost etc.

 <ins>Market Agent</ins> \
-Once the Market Agent decides to accept a flexibility offer, it sends the accepted flexibility trajectory back to the baseline MPC, and it must deliver it in the corresponding time interval t<sub>FE</sub>.
+Once the Market Agent decides to accept a flexibility offer, it sends the accepted flexibility trajectory back to the baseline MPC, which must deliver it in the corresponding time interval t<sub>FE</sub>.

 ### Example
 This section demonstrates how to use the FlexQuant package.
 Examples can be found in the folder [Examples](Examples).

-In general, a use case has the following files:
+In general, a use case has the two following types of files:
-- Flex_config: it is the json file that specifies the configurations for the agents in the grey boxes in the [framework](#the-framework).
-Additionally, it also includes the change to the Baseline MPC when used in a FlexQuant framework compared to the normal control case.
-Note that not all the configs are listed in detail in this file.
-Instead, it may refer to e.g. an indicator config in a separate json file.
+- Flex_config: this is a json file that defines the configurations for the agents represented by the grey boxes in the [framework](#the-framework).
+It also specifies the modifications to the Baseline MPC when used in a FlexQuant framework compared to the standard control case.
+Note that not all the configurations are explicitly detailed within this file; instead, it may reference other configuration files, such as an indicator config in a separate JSON file.
-- Models: every use case has its own BES, (Baseline) MPC and predictor model.
-These are the black boxes in the [framework](#the-framework).
-For every model there exists a python file, where the variables and functionality are defined.
-Also, there is a config json file for each.
-The default value of the variables will be replaced with the one in the config, if provided.
+- Models: Each use case has its own BES, (Baseline) MPC and predictor model, represented as black boxes in the [framework](#the-framework).
+For every model, there is a corresponding python file that defines its variables and functionality.
+Additionally, each model has a configuration JSON file, which can override the default variable values if specified.

-To see how the package generates and updates everything, read more [here](flexibility_quantification/README.md)
+To see how the package works in detail, read more [here](flexibility_quantification/README.md)